Balangoda Ananda Maitreya Thero

-Balangoda Ananda Maitreya Thera (අග්ග මහා පණ්ඩිත බලංගොඩ ආනන්ද මෛත්රෙය මහා නා හිමිපාණන් වහන්සේ) (23 August 1896 — 18 July 1998) was a Sri Lankan Buddhist monk who was one of the most distinguished scholars and expositors of Theravada Buddhism in the twentieth century.
+Balangoda Ananda Maitreya Thera (අග්ග මහා පණ්ඩිත බලංගොඩ ආනන්ද මෛත්රෙය මහා නා හිමිපාණන් වහන්සේ) (23 August 1896 — 18 July 1998) was a Sri Lankan Buddhist monk who was one of the most distinguished scholars and expositors of Theravāda Buddhism in the twentieth century.
 He was highly respected by Sri Lankan Buddhists, who believed that he had achieved a higher level of spiritual development.
 Sri Lankan Buddhists also considered Balangoda Ananda Maitreya Thera as a Bodhisattva, who will attain Buddhahood in a future life.

 Balangoda Ananda Maitreya Thera lived a modest life and did a great service for the propagation of Buddhist philosophy.
 In recognition of his valuable service at the Sixth Buddhist council held in Burma, the Burmese government conferred on him the title of Agga Maha Pandita (Chief Great Scholar) in 1956.
 Later in March 1997, the Burmese government conferred on Balangoda Ananda Maitreya Thera the highest Sangha title, Abhidhaja Maha Rattha Guru (Most Eminent Great Spiritual Teacher), which is equivalent to Sangharaja, in honor of his unique service to the Buddhist religion.

 Biography

 Balangoda Ananda Maitreya Thera was born on 23 August 1896 in Kirindigala, Balangoda, to the family of N. A. Matthias Appuhamy (Maddumahamy) and B. Heenmanike.
 His birth name was Punchi Mahattaya.
 His mother died when he was 14 days old and he was brought up by his father's brother and his wife.
 His primary education was at Kumara Vidyalaya, Balangoda.
 He had his secondary education from Ananda College Colombo.
 At the age of 15, he had decided to enter the order of Buddhist monks and was ordained as a Samanera at the temple Sri Nandaramaya, Udumulla, Balangoda on 2 March 1911.
 He was ordained under the guidance of Daamahana Dhammananda Thera and Deniyaye Seelananda Thera was his primary teacher (Upaadhyaayanwahanse).
 Balangdoda Ananda Maitreya Thera received his Upasampada on 14 July 1916 at Olu Gantota Udakukhepa Seema, Balangoda.

-Thera continued his studies after becoming a monk and later became a scholar in Buddhism and languages.
-Thera entered Ananda College, Colombo in 1919 and became a teacher at the same school in 1922.
-Unusually for a Theravada teacher, he publicly studied some other traditions, such as Mahayana Buddhism, mantra, and esoteric yoga.
+Ananda Maitreya Thera continued his studies after becoming a monk and later became a scholar in Buddhism and languages.
+Ananda Maitreya Thera entered Ananda College, Colombo in 1919 and became a teacher at the same school in 1922.
+Unusually for a Theravāda teacher, he publicly studied some other traditions, such as Mahāyāna Buddhism, mantra, and esoteric yoga.

 Ananda Maitreya Thera was the first Dharmarcharya (teacher of Buddhism) at Nalanda College Colombo when it was first established in 1925.
-It was Thera who named it 'Nalanda' and chose Apadana Sobhini Panna meaning wisdom beautifies character as Nalanda College's motto, which is still being used.
+It was Ananda Maitreya Thera who named it 'Nalanda' and chose Apadana Sobhini Panna meaning wisdom beautifies character as Nalanda College's motto, which is still being used.
 Later he became the professor of Mahayana Buddhism at Vidyodaya University, Sri Lanka.
 He was appointed to the post of Dean, Faculty of Buddhist Studies in 1963.
 On 1 October 1966, he was appointed to the post of vice chancellor at the same university.